jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   557 "Geology -- North America"
   558 "Geology -- South America"
   559 Geology of Oceania, polar, and extraterrestrial regions
-   # only 559.4 and 559.9 subdivisions get used at FLP
+# Only 559.4 and 559.9 Subdivisions Get Used at FLP
    559.4 "Geology -- Australia"
    559.9 "Astrogeology"
  560 "Paleontology"
   561 "Paleobotany"
   562-565 "Invertebrates, Fossil"
-  # FLP doesn't have any 563's; going with Dewey 1922
+# FLP Doesn't Have Any 563's; Going with Dewey 1922
   563 "Protozoa, Fossil"
   564 "Mollusks, Fossil"
-  # FLP has no direct 565, but decimal expansions; extrapolating from them
+# FLP Has no Direct 565, but Decimal Expansions; Extrapolating from Them
   565 "Arthropoda, Fossil"
   566-569 "Vertebrates, Fossil"
-  # FLP has few direct 567's; going with Dewey 1922, 597 usage, and what I see
+# FLP Has Few Direct 567's; Going with Dewey 1922, 597 Usage, and what I See
   567 "Fishes, Fossil" + "Amphibians, Fossil" + "Reptiles, Fossil"
    567.9 "Dinosaurs"
   568 "Birds, Fossil"